About the Office

 The OGC General Litigation Group represents the Commission, its members, and its employees at the trial and appellate levels, when they are parties to civil or administrative litigation arising from the performance of the Commission's official functions, such as enforcement investigations and rulemaking proceedings.
 Along with the federal securities law questions, these cases often involve issues arising under a variety of federal administrative statutes, such as the Administrative Procedure, Freedom of Information and the Right to Financial Privacy Acts.
 In addition, the Group litigates administrative disciplinary proceedings against attorneys under Rule 102(e) of the Commission's Rules of Practice.
 These cases involve allegations that an attorney has violated the federal securities laws or breached their professional responsibilities in practicing before the Commission.

 The OGC Adjudication Group advises and assists the Commission in issuing published opinions in contested appeals.
 The Commission's opinions guide the securities industry on questions of law.
 Adjudication attorneys advise the Commission on complex factual and legal issues, study the evidentiary records on appeal, and research the relevant substantive and procedural requirements.
-The appeals present challenges to decisions by administrative law judges, stock exchanges, and the NASD, and the Public Company Accounting Oversight Board.
+The appeals present challenges to decisions by administrative law judges, stock exchanges, the FINRA, and the Public Company Accounting Oversight Board.
 Many cases involve disciplinary actions against brokerage firms and other securities professionals.

 The OGC Legal Policy Group provides legal and policy analysis and advice to the Commission, individual Commissioners, and the Commission's divisions and office concerning the federal securities laws, administrative laws, and other applicable laws.
 The Group analyzes all enforcement and regulatory recommendations to the Commission from the operating divisions and offices.
 In addition, the Legal Policy Group provides legal and policy assistance on legislative matters, working on testimony, participating in briefings of Congressional staff, and responding to Congressional correspondence.